ralphv/aprs-wtsapp/README.md

 ```
 ## Limitations

-* Rate limiter per callsign -> 50 messages / 10 minutes
+* Rate limiter per call sign -> 50 messages / 10 minutes
 * Rate limiter for server -> There is also a rate limit for the whole service for all the users using it.
-* Rate limiter for replies -> WhatsApp users can reply with a maxium rate of 50 messages / 10 minutes
+* Rate limiter for replies -> WhatsApp users can reply with a maximum rate of 50 messages / 10 minutes

 ## Error messages